A TCM client in the North-west of England contacted us with concerns about Japanese knotweed and how it was affecting the ecology of her garden.

 Why is Japanese knotweed an invasive plant?

 Although Japanese knotweed has been in the UK for almost 200 years, our ecosystem has never been able to keep this invasive plant at bay.
-That’s because, in its homeland of Southeast Asia, Japanese knotweed was controlled by native insects and volcanic ash.
+That’s because, in its native homeland of Southeast Asia, Japanese knotweed was controlled by native insects and volcanic ash.

 The UK's gentler ecosystem is simply unable to control Japanese knotweed without human intervention.
 So, what does this mean for our native species?